nolemretaWxd/WADReader/DOCS.md

 public static WadList LoadedFiles
 ```
 Collection of Wad objects that are loaded.
 You can index this list by WADs path eg. `LoadedFiles["DOOM2.WAD"]` to get a Wad object of DOOM2.WAD if it's loaded.
+Otherwise, it returns null.

 #### DisableWadTypeCheck
 ```cs